 Models of Care for Repeat and Frequent Users of Mental Health Services

-Repeat users of acute psychiatric services continue to highlight important and relevant questions about the ways we we co-ordinate and deliver person-centred care in mental health services.
-This small group of service users and their carers often experience considerable health inequalities, presenting with complex relationships to care, and can create challenges for mental health professionals.
+Repeat users of acute adult psychiatric services continue to highlight important and relevant questions about the co-ordination and delivery of person-centred care in mental health services.
+These SU’s and their carers present with a history of trauma and considerable health inequalities.
+They have complex relationships with care, which can sometimes challenge existing MH structures and systems.

-This one-day symposium will develop your understanding of this group and the challenges faced by both repeat users and their healthcare teams.
-You will learn about the value of dedicated support and thinking for this group, alongside what can go wrong when these service don’t consider the experience of the service user.
-There will be examples of new models that have been implemented to improve the recovery and outcomes for these service users, as well as opportunities to discuss and share experiences and learning with other participants.
+This one-day online symposium brings together a range of expert clinicians who specialise in working with this group and the services who support them.
+The day aims to develop your understanding of this group and the challenges faced by repeat users and their care teams.
+You will learn about the value of services offering dedicated support to this group.
+This includes examples of new models implemented to improve the recovery and outcomes for these service users, as well as opportunities to discuss, share experiences and learning with other participants.

 NHS England – STOP Sim – barriers to multiagency working – findings and recommendations from their review of SIM